-64. Ofsted has continued to carry out regular inspections of the Council's Children's Services following the critical findings in its report in early 2019.
+- 67. Ofsted has continued to carry out regular inspections of the Council's Children's Services.
 The output from these inspections monitors and informs the continued improvement interventions for the service.
-The Council's governance arrangements were improved through the work on good governance as monitored through the Annual Governance Statement's Action Plans.
-Service improvement continues to be driven by the Director of Children, Young People and Learning, held to account by the Cabinet and is scrutinised through the Children and Young People's Scrutiny Committee.
-Ofsted carried out a full inspection in March 2023 and the result published on 11 May 2023 confirms that the Council has improved its services to an overall 'Requires Improvement' rating, with 'Good' elements, including in leadership and management.

-- 65. The implementation of the improvement plan adopted following the inspection of the Council's Fire and Rescue Service by Her Majesty's Inspector of Constabulary and Fire and Rescue Services (report published on 20th June 2019) has been externally recognised as showing sustained success.
-The dedicated Fire and Rescue Service Scrutiny Committee has been confirmed as a permanent arrangement, in line with national directives.
-There are regular member updates to Cabinet and scrutiny on improvement activity.
-Service improvement will continue to be monitored through these channels. - 66.
+Service improvement continues to be driven by the Director of Children, Young People and Learning and the Cabinet Member, and is scrutinised through the Children and Young People's Scrutiny Committee.
+Ofsted carried out a full inspection in March 2023 and the result published on 11 May 2023 confirmed that the Council has improved its services to an overall 'Requires Improvement' rating, with 'Good' elements, including in leadership and management.
+Positive inspection reports of specific elements of the service were also published during the year, which ended with a positive review of the SEND services shared with the NHS, with a positive assessment of the improvement activity underway. - 68.
+The implementation of the improvement plan adopted following the first inspection of the Council's Fire and Rescue Service by Her Majesty's Inspector of Constabulary and Fire and Rescue Services (report published on 20th June 2019) has continued.
+A third inspection has been fully prepared for, expected to be completed during the first half of 2024/25.
+There are regular member updates to Cabinet and the dedicated Scrutiny Committee on improvement activity.
+Service improvement will continue to be monitored through these channels. - 69.
 In February 2022 the Cabinet approved a new strategy for Adults Services, developed with extensive partner, service user and member engagement.
-This work with take place in parallel with the implementation nationally of integrated care services with the NHS across Sussex.
-These developments will mean significant areas of change for service delivery, performance, systems to support practice and commissioning including that undertaken jointly with the NHS.
-Implementation will be the subject of oversight by the Health and Adults' Social Care Scrutiny Committee.
-There will also be additional external inspection of the service, expected during the next 12 months.
+This work took place in parallel with the implementation nationally of integrated care services with the NHS across Sussex and its impact on strategic planning for Adults Services and public health responsibilities.
+These developments have meant significant areas of change for service delivery, performance, systems to support practice and commissioning including that undertaken jointly with the NHS.
+Strategic outcomes for Adults Services and Public Health will be the subject of oversight by the Health and Adults' Social Care Scrutiny Committee.
+It is expected that the Care Quality Commission will undertake an assurance visit of the service as part of a comprehensive inspection, during the next 12-18 months.
+The Service has undertaken a full self-assessment of its service quality and delivery in anticipation of the inspection, which has been publicised and reviewed by the Cabinet and scrutinised by the Health and Adult Social Care Scrutiny Committee.

-Principle D (interventions for outcomes)
+Principle D Actions (interventions for outcomes)